 They may be more affordable in the first instance, but their cheap design and manufacture leave them far more likely to be blown off your roof in anything more than an average storm.
 This can lead to costly repairs and replacements and perhaps even further damage to home.
 The upfront costs of asphalt shingles may be appealing, but long-term, the costs can stack up.

-Wood shingles are one of the best roof material for hurricane winds because they can withstand high winds very well.
+Wood shingles are a durable option for hurricanes because they can withstand high winds very well.
 But, they don’t last for as long as other options, and it often takes a lot of work to keep them at their best.
 Wood shingles can require extensive maintenance, and even then hurricanes will decrease their lifespan.

 Slate tiles are hefty and durable, which can make them ideal for a home that faces hurricanes and other harsh weather conditions.
 Their weight and rigidity make it very hard for wind to get underneath them.
 But, these sturdy tiles can be very expensive, and you’ll need a roofer with experience working with slate to fit them.